NickPrivate/Content-Generation-V1/README.md

 # Running The Program

-## Step 0: Ensure you are using the Python virtual environment
+## Step 1: Install & Create & Activate the Virtual Environment:
 ```
+python3 -m venv env
 source env/bin/activate
 ```

-## Step 1: Create a new terminal, Run the Ollama API:
+## Step 2: Open a new terminal, Run the Ollama API:
 ```
 ollama serve
 ```

-## Step 2: In the original terminal, Run the program with Python:
+## Step 3: In the original terminal, Run the program with Python:
 ```
 python3 main.py
 ```

-## Step 3: View the results with a media player (e.g., VLC):
+## Step 4: View the results with a media player (e.g., VLC):
 ```
 vlc final_result.mp4
 ```
 Note: Ensure that you are using the second audio track to hear the TTS

-## Step 4: Deactivate the Virtual Environment:
+## Step 5: Deactivate the Virtual Environment:
 ```
 deactivate
 ```